cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           Matrix Hypot(Matrix x, RowVec y)
           Matrix Hypot(Matrix x, ColVec y)
           Matrix Hypot(ColVec x, Matrix y)
-   Param:
+   Parameters:
+       x:
-      | x:  The length of one side of the triangle.
+         The length of one side of the triangle.
+       y:
-      | y:  The length of the other side of the triangle.
+         The length of the other side of the triangle.
    Returns:
        The length of the hypotenuse.
    Example: